-Why our forecast demand data is so important (and how we know it’s accurate)
+Why our forecast demand data is so important (and accurate!)

 We know our predictions are pretty good - but that's (quite rightly!) not enough.
 So we asked BCRRE and the University of Birmingham to test and validate our prediction capability to make it viable for operational use on the public transport network